-Scheduled days of student instruction which are not held because of conditions not within the control of school authorities such as inclement weather, fires, epidemics, mechanical break downs, or health conditions as defined by the city, county or state health authorities, will be rescheduled to insure the required amount of student contact hours as per State law.
+Scheduled days of student instruction which are not held because of conditions not within the control of school authorities such as inclement weather, fires, epidemics, mechanical breakdowns, or health conditions as defined by the city, county or state health authorities, will be rescheduled to insure the required amount of student contact hours as per State law.
 Teachers will receive their regular pay for days which are canceled but shall work on any rescheduled days with no additional compensation.

-- 1. The parties agree to meet in an effort to mutually agree on when any make up days/hours should occur.
-In the event they are unable to agree, the days/hours will be added on to the end of the calendar set forth in Appendix D. - 2.
-Should a day be rescheduled and insufficient students attend to count it as day of instruction, teachers will not be obligated to attend a subsequent rescheduling of the day without being paid at their daily rate. - 3.
-It is understood and agreed that in the event that the rescheduling of the days/hours at the end of the school year interferes with a teacher's scheduled return to school to upgrade his or her skills, the teacher may: - a. use his or her personal leave - b. use his or her sick leave or - c. apply for unpaid leave time. - 4.
-Should the provisions of the state law be altered, the above provisions shall reflect the number of days required by the state
+- A. The parties agree to meet in an effort to mutually agree on when any make up days/hours should occur.
+In the event they are unable to agree, the days/hours will be added on to the end of the calendar set forth in Appendix D. - B. Should a day be rescheduled and insufficient students attend to count it as day of instruction, teachers will not be obligated to attend a subsequent rescheduling of the day without being paid at their daily rate. - C. It is understood and agreed that in the event that the rescheduling of the days/hours at the end of the school year interferes with a teacher's scheduled return to school to upgrade his or her skills, the teacher may: - 1. use his or her universal leave. - apply for unpaid leave time. - D. Should the provisions of the state law be altered, the above provisions shall reflect the number of days required by the state.